FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 // I can link youtube videos I used for help for certain prj parts
 // also OSCO and INES

 Week1: Week1 was basically just brainstorming for a project idea.
-- [Image of all initial project ideas](/doc/InitialProjectIdeas.md)
+- [Image of all initial project ideas](/doc/InitialProjectIdeas.md) I also did the first c exercises.

 Week2: In Week2 we narrowed the ideas down and developed a more precise understanding on what each idea would mean.